-Touching the Save to Local control, will save the current settings as the default.
+Touching the Save to Local control, and the save the current settings as the default.
 All new procedures will start with these image settings, including Zoom.

 These values will be used when the Return to Local Settings control is touched.